 What is healthcare reform?

 Healthcare reform refers to the Patient Protection and Affordable Care Act (PPACA), also called the Affordable Care Act (ACA).
-On March 23, 2010, President Obama signed sweeping health reform legislation into law.
+In 2010, President Obama signed sweeping health reform legislation into law.
 “Obamacare” is another term some people use when they talk about this law.

-One of the biggest provisions of the Affordable Care Act goes into effect January 1, 2014.
-This provision includes changes that will expand access to coverage.
-It strives to make health insurance available to more Americans.
+One of the biggest provisions of the Affordable Care Act was to expand access to coverage and to make health insurance available to more Americans.

-In 2014, most U.S. citizens and legal residents will be required to have health insurance coverage or pay a penalty to the government.
+Most U.S. citizens and legal residents are required to have health insurance coverage or pay a penalty to the government.

-- By law, most Americans will be required to have health insurance coverage by January 1, 2014 or pay a penalty to the government.
+- By law, most Americans are required to have health insurance coverage by January 1, of each year or pay a penalty to the government.

 - Under the new law, you can’t be turned down or charged more for health insurance because of any health conditions in the past or present.

-- As an important part of the new healthcare law, all individual and small group plans must offer a core set of 10 essential health benefits (EHBs), starting in 2014.
+- All individual and small group plans in the marketplace must offer a core set of 10 essential health benefits (EHBs).
 This means that all qualified health plans sold by private insurance companies must provide coverage for core healthcare services, such as doctor visits, hospitalization, emergency room care, prescriptions, mental health services and more.

-- Starting in October 2013 when you visit the government’s Health Insurance Marketplace, you’ll find new qualified health plans (QHPs) among other coverage choices available in your area.
-Highmark is one of many private insurance companies participating in the government-run Health Insurance Marketplace when it opens in October 2013.
+- When you visit the government’s Health Insurance Marketplace, you’ll find new qualified health plans (QHPs) among other coverage choices available in your area.
+Highmark is one of many private insurance companies participating in the government-run Health Insurance Marketplace.
 The Marketplace — also referred to as the health insurance “exchange” — is a virtual shopping place that gathers plan options and an application for financial help, all in one place.

-- Effective in 2014, the Affordable Care Act includes two kinds of cost savings to help make health insurance more affordable for working families and people with modest incomes.
+- The Affordable Care Act includes two kinds of cost savings to help make health insurance more affordable for working families and people with modest incomes.
 (You may hear these referred to as “subsidies.”)